jossemarGT/resume/RESUME.md

 *Dec.
 2021 - May 2022*

-- Improved [RKE2](https://docs.rke2.io/) release time by collaborating in the documentation and automation of the existing cross-team processes.
+- Improved [RKE2](https://docs.rke2.io/) release time by collaborating in the documentation and automation of the existing cross-team processes through a single Go written binary.
 - Enhanced QA test reliability by improving drone CI pipelines and tools to generate snapshot RPMs with RKE2 binaries per revision commit.
 - Streamlined 3Pillar consultant onboarding by documenting and breaking down